heyjello/anger-translator/README.md

 2. **Configure in App**
    - Click the AI status indicator in the app
    - Enter your API key
-   - Select "Mixtral 8x7B Instruct" (recommended and pre-optimized)
+   - Select "DeepSeek Chat v3" (recommended and pre-optimized)
    - Test the connection

 #### ElevenLabs (Text-to-Speech)